bnema/sclng-backend-test-v1/README.md

 ## Final note

 I had fun with this.
-I struggled to retrieve the most recent repos from GitHub (on a large query), my compromise was to retrieve all those from the day between a range of 5 minutes ago and now (in UTC).
+I struggled to retrieve the most recent repos from GitHub by "created" and order by "desc" (on a large query), my compromise was to retrieve all those between a range of 5 minutes ago and now (in UTC).

-From my testing it seems there is an average of 100 repositories created each minute but they are for the most part empty or with no language(s) or license set.
-So I set the range to 5 minutes (~500 repositories) and I ignore the ones with no language(s).
+From my testing it seems there is an average of 100 repositories created each minute but they are for the most part empty or with no language.
+So I set the range to 5 minutes (~500 repositories) and I ignore the ones with no language.
 It consistently returns me 100 results so I think it's a good compromise.

-For performance reasons, I allowed myself to create a goroutine that executes 100 requests in parallel to retrieve the languages used.
+With performance in mind, I allowed myself to create a goroutine that executes 100 requests in parallel to retrieve the languages details.
 This doesn't seem to bother GitHub if I'm authenticated, and the application's cold start is significantly faster.

-For updating the cache at intervals, We could have used a slower approach to not exceed 5000 requests/hour or implementing a rate limiter in req/s.